plain-solutions-gmbh/kirby-form-block-suite/README.md

 # Troubleshooting

-> Please read this Chapter carefuly before [contacting the support](https://microman.ch/en/microman).
+> Please read this Chapter carefuly before you [open an issue](https://github.com/youngcut/kirby-form-block-suite/issues/new/choose).

 ---